cestacio/progress-bar/README.md

   - `ProgressBar` is the parent div that holds the progress percentage.
   - `Status` is the div that represents the current progress, which fills the parent div.
 This component will fill up a percentage of the container.

+## Notes

+- Currently the progress bar is updated in increments of 10% with the click of a button.
+Once the status reaches 100%, it will reset the progress bar back to 0%.
+- If I had more time, I would replace the button by creating a method using `setInterval` to increment the progress bar by 10% automatically at each second

 ## Getting Started Locally

 - Fork this repo